dlavila/puc_thesis/umc180_gmId_data/README.md

 			Ld			0.49u													//	transistor Ld
 			tran_extra		AS='Ld*W' AD='Ld*W' PS='2*Ld+2*W' PD='2*Ld+2*W' 	//	extra arguments for the transistor instantiation, SPICE format string
 			VDS 			0.01 0.03 0.06 0.09 0.1 0.2 0.3 0.4 0.5 0.6 0.7		//	list of Vds values
+			VBS				0 0.5 1												// 	list of Vbs values
 			VGS_ini 		0.1													//	lower value of Vgs for the DC simulation VGS_last 		1.8													//	high value of Vgs for the DC simulation VGS_step 		0.01												//	step of Vgs for the DC simulation